 ISO Certification 27001 Requirements & Standards

 ISO 27001 compliance can be confusing because the sheer volume of standards is overwhelming, but the right program can ensure business continuity.
-If an ISO certification is on your compliance roadmap, here’s a quick primer to get you up to speed and jumpstart your ISO compliance efforts.
+If using an ISO audit software tool to achieve ISO certification is on your compliance roadmap, here’s a quick primer to get you up to speed and jumpstart your ISO compliance efforts.

 What is ISO 27001?

 The ISO 27001 family, published by the International Organization for Standardization, includes a set of standards for information security.
 Deciphering the various numbers can be confusing at first, but each standard is numbered and deals with a specific facet of managing your company’s information security risk management efforts.

 At a minimum, you need to know ISO/IEC 27001 and 27002.
 The 27001 standard provides requirements for businesses to implement and operate an Information Security Management System, or ISMS.
 The ISMS provides tools for management to make decisions, exercise control, and audit the effectiveness of InfoSec efforts within the company.

 ISO 27002 provides a library of control objectives for InfoSec, which can be used within the framework of your ISMS (e.g. conducting an inventory of assets, securing networks, etc.).
 The same controls also appear in ISO 27001, Annex A, which can lead to confusion but don’t worry, a good GRC tool will provide you with the appropriate objectives from both 27001 and 27002!

 Within the ISO 27001 family there are a host of other important documents.
 If you’re new to compliance or an ISO program you can likely ignore these for now, but it is important to know they exist.
 They include: